 Lower your camera placement below or above our normal eye-level (sometimes the more the better) and you'll instantly have something interesting and cinematic.
 Also, compose things along the Rule of Thirds.

 The rule of thirds is one of the first composition techniques you learn, because it works!
-Make your photos more interesting using this compositional tool.
+Learn how to make your photos more interesting using this compositional tool.

 If possible, try to include a foreground element in your shot - this can be anything from the front of your bike, mirrors, etc. ... .
 This adds depth to a shot instead of making it a deep, but flat field.